 But this is why you shouldn’t do that:

-You're still framing and clarifying your brand proposition and messaging.
+You're still framing and clarifying your brand positioning and messaging.
 You’re not even sure what to say!
 How will you even evaluate, and give suggestions for improvement, to copywriters?
 And it's also an extra cost, right?

 So I would suggest the first few blogs you write yourself, or at least come up with ideas for it.
 After you are clear, you can ask others to keep writing for you.